bps-github7/Class_Generator/documentation/README.md

 * '-t'  generates the file with testing suite
 * '-e' generates the file and exports it.

+Unless you are using a file as input or the interactive mode, it makes no sense to not provide '--inline' argument.
+Without it, the program assumes you want to use interactive mode.

 ## Default-package

-is created based on the 'name' and 'path (optinal)' arguments provided by command line invokation:
+This is created based on the 'name' and 'path (optinal)' arguments provided by command line invokation:

 `python -m filegenerator.py 'myexampleproject' --path 'C://path//to//here'`